friederbluemle/livebundle-website/docs/contributing.md

 - [LiveBundle CLI enchancements](https://github.com/electrode-io/livebundle/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)
 - [LiveBundle native enhancements](https://github.com/electrode-io/react-native-livebundle/issues?q=is%3Aissue+is%3Aopen+label%3Agenhancement)

-**Suggest new enhancements**
+**Suggest improvements or new features**

 If you have ideas for potential LiveBundle enhancements, but don't feel like implementing these enhancements yourself, you can still contribute by submitting such new ideas.

-For suggesting an enhancement to the command line CLI, you can [open an issue in livebundle repository](https://github.com/electrode-io/livebundle/issues).<br/>
+For suggesting an enhancement to the command line CLI, you can [open an issue in livebundle repository](https://github.com/electrode-io/livebundle/issues/new).<br/>
-For suggesting an enhancement to the native module, you can [open an issue in react-native-livebundle repository](https://github.com/electrode-io/react-native-livebundle/issues).
+For suggesting an enhancement to the native module, you can [open an issue in react-native-livebundle repository](https://github.com/electrode-io/react-native-livebundle/issues/new).

 ## Working on LiveBundle CLI